TCDG/scammer-bingo-universal-cli/README.md

-# scammer-bingo-universal-cli
+# Scammer Bingo!
-Scammer Bingo written in DZMLang.
+Will be filled later.